Rockets edge Thunder to win wild Game 7, move on to Lakers

 TIP-INS

-Thunder: Dort, an undrafted rookie originally signed to a two-way contract who played 13 games this eason in the NBA G League, scored the most points by a Thunder rookie in a playoff game. … The Thunder were called for delay of game twice in the first half.
-The second, an automatic technical foul, came when Paul remained in the lane tying his shoe in an apparent attempt to give Donovan a chance to challenge a foul call that had been called on the point guard.
+Thunder: Dort, an undrafted rookie originally signed to a two-way contract who played 13 games this season in the NBA G League, scored the most points by a Thunder rookie in a playoff game. … The Thunder were called for delay of game twice in the first half.
+The second, an automatic technical foul, came when Paul remained in the lane tying his shoe in an apparent attempt to give Donovan a chance to challenge a foul that had been called on the point guard.

 Rockets: Houston is 7-5 in Game 7s, including 1-1 under D’Antoni.
 The Rockets had lost their two other Game 7s in the first round, against Utah in 2007 and Dallas in 2005. … Green scored 13 points.